jmutai/k8s-pre-bootstrap/README.md

 ## Main info

-This playbook helps you setting up a Kubernetes Cluster on VM or .
+This playbook helps you setting up a Kubernetes Cluster on VM or bare-metal servers.
+The entire installation is performed under root account (sudo su -).
+If you have a different account is used in all commands sudo (sudo some command).

 ## Supported OS